-This August, Leica announced that they will no longer be able to repair the Leica M9 sensor.
+In August 2020, Leica announced that they will no longer be able to repair the Leica M9 sensor.
 This sensor had an issue with corrosion or “sensor rot” that was caused by oxidation of the sensor glass.
 Sensors are typically built with a fused clear glass that covers the BGA grid and sensor microlenses.
 On top of this layer, there is usually 1 or two UV and IR cut filters to make sure the camera only sees visible light.
 This whole assembly adds some bulk though, and can cause corner sharpness losses when using film lenses.
 We offer a thin filter service to reduce this thickness in some digital cameras when people want the best performance with film lenses, particularly rangefinder lenses.
 Since this issue affects Leica lenses particularly, Leica chose a different design approach in their sensors to preserve their sharpness.
 Leica actually uses their UVIR cut filter and fuses this to the sensor directly.
 This allows them to achieve the very thinnest filter stack, but also makes repairs much harder.
 In most cameras if you scratch the front sensor, you can remove the scratched filter relatively easily (although it still requires a camera disassembly and skill, major companies still don’t do this repair locally).
 With the Leica sensors, a scratch or other damage meant that the whole assembly needed to be replaced.
 This became a particular issue when the M9 sensor glass started corroding across the board.
 UVIR cut glass is typically made with a Schott BG type material, which is chemically prone to oxidation.
 We saw this over a decade ago with our first hot mirror filters which are built with this same type of glass.
 Luckily, protective coatings on the glass can keep the material away from oxygen and prevent this issue, which is how we now treat our hot mirror filters.
 Schott has since developed oxidation resistant glass options, like the BG60 which we used in our V2 thin filter material.
-Leica unfortunately used an older S8612 glass, chosen for its high transmission at a thin thickness, and while this glass is coated, it failed to protect this glass sufficiently to prevent oxidation, causing corrosion issues across the board.
+Leica allegedly used an older S8612 glass (and later the BG55), chosen for its high transmission at a thin thickness, and while this glass is coated, it failed to protect this glass sufficiently to prevent oxidation, causing corrosion issues across the board.
 If you lived in a humid area, you probably had issues quickly, but if you were in a drier area the issue may have taken several more years to appear.
 Leica initially offered a good will replacement for the corroded sensors between 2014 and 2017.
-After that, they charged $1,600 to replace the sensor, until stopping this August.
+After that, they charged around $1,600 to replace the sensor, until stopping in August 2020.

 BG60 vs the M9 S8612 Glass